RESEARCH STARTER

 Transracial and international adoption began in the United States in the 1940s, when thousands of children were left parentless because of World War II.
 In the 1950s and 1960s, the number of transracial adoptions grew sharply, driven by an increase in the number of children in foster homes and institutions and a shortage of minority homes in which to place children.
 In the 1960s and 1970s, the pool of healthy White infants available for adoption shrank because of the declining birthrate, the availability of abortions, and a drop in stigma for unwed mothers.
 As more and more non-White babies began to be placed with White adoptive parents, people began to question whether transracial adoptions were in the best interest of the children.

 A debate arose over whether quality parenting was enough or whether minority children should be adopted only by minority couples (particularly whether Black children should be adopted by White couples).
-Critical of transracial adoptions have said that minority children who grow up with White parents are likely to be unfamiliar with minority culture and, therefore, may suffer an identity crisis and be ill-prepared to deal with discrimination.
+Critics of transracial adoptions have said that minority children who grow up with White parents are likely to be unfamiliar with minority culture and, therefore, may suffer an identity crisis and be ill-prepared to deal with discrimination.
 Other critics have claimed that the outplacement of minority children is a form of cultural genocide in that it cuts the children off from their cultural heritage.
 However, proponents of such adoptions point out empirical studies that have shown that transracial adoptees can grow up adjusted and comfortable with their racial identity and with their adopted families and cultures.

 In 1967, the US Supreme Court in Loving v.
 Virginia struck down laws prohibiting interracial marriage.
 After the ruling, state laws prohibiting transracial adoption were either repealed by state legislatures or held unconstitutional.
-The decision meant that race could be considered a relevant factor in adoption but could not be the sole consideration.
+The decision meant that race could be considered a relevant factor in adoption, but could not be the sole consideration.

 Beginning in 1972, however, transracial adoptions were drastically curtailed in favor of racial matching.
 Opposition to transracial adoption by the National Association of Black Social Workers (NABSW) triggered the change.
 The opposition developed just when the Black Power movement was becoming influential in the United States.
 By 1987, thirty-five states had laws prohibiting the adoption of Black children by White families.